qvest-digital/sch_jens/janz/qdisc.md

 - six or more times is not simulated

-(For this reason, with retransmission simulation enabled, the DRP should be scaled up by 11.111% compared to operation without it.)
+(For this reason, with retransmission simulation enabled, the DRP should be scaled up 10% compared to operation without it.)

 Retransmission chance is stochastic, per packet.
 Sub-packet units are not affected.
 Since the RAN doesn’t reorder packets, `sch_janz`